obraun-sl/qtZEDViewer/README.md

 For example, if you are using CUDA 10.2, set
 CUDA_NB = 102

 If you are using CUDA 10.0, set
 CUDA_NB = 100

 ### Build
-In the folder where the .pro file is located :
+In the folder where the .pro file is located:

-$ qmake && make
+`$ qmake && make`

 This will generate the executable inside the build directory.